paulh002/sdrberry/README.md

-To install you need to configure rasberry pi OS in text only mode, (switch of the GUI) Compiled using VisualGDB
+To install you need to configure rasberry pi OS in text only mode, (switch of the GUI) Compiled using VisualGDB copy the cfg file (in install directory) to the home dir of the application

 ToDo:
 - Transmitter part